-Portland Intown Contra Dance is a dynamic, growing community of Maine people who really love to dance and really like spending time with each other.
+Portland Intown Contra Dance is a dynamic, growing community of people from Portland, ME and elsewhere who really love to dance and really like spending time with each other.
 We're creative, zesty, welcoming, loving, respectful, and delightful.
 We're tons of volunteers, a handful of core organizers, and a whole network of people we impact by spreading our joy.

 We take our values seriously and have fun with just about everything else.
 Here's what we're up to:

 Our contra dance is welcoming to all people.